wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 Outputting a JSON plan file (as appropriate) as a pipeline artifact for the next stage in the pipeline.

 #### What does this do? <!-- omit in toc -->
+- Specific variables are set and any dependent functions are imported into memory
 - An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
 - Checks are performed about whether to evaluate subscriptions for removal
 - Existing subscriptions in Azure AD are obtained from the [Get function][get-sub], in order to compare against the validated import
 - An object comparison is performed on the skuPartNumber, determining:
-  - What subscriptions could be removed (as they don't exist in Azure AD, but were defined in the import)
+  - What defined subscriptions could be removed (as they don't exist in Azure AD, but were defined in the import)
+    - So should have their groups removed and the definitions removed in the config repo
-  - What subscriptions could be created (as they exist in Azure AD, but were not defined in the import)
+  - What existing subscriptions need their definitions creating (as they exist in Azure AD, but were not defined in the import)
+    - So should have groups created, subscriptions assigned and definitions created in the config repo
-- A safety check is performed, if no subscriptions exist but were defined in the import, the removal of all existing subscriptions requires a "Force" switch
+- A safety check is performed if no subscriptions exist but were defined in the import, so removing all defined subscriptions requires a "Force" switch
 - If subscriptions should not be removed, the variable for removing subscriptions is cleared
 - If no subscriptions exist in the import, any existing subscriptions must all be created, so the variable is updated
 - An object is then built containing the subscriptions to be removed or created (as appropriate)